Arzoo371/Medical-Assistant-using-RAG/README.md

 # Medical-Assistant-using-
-Objective
+Objective-

-As an AI specialist, your task is to develop a RAG-based AI solution using renowned medical manuals to address healthcare challenges.
+Our task is to develop a RAG-based AI solution using renowned medical manuals to address healthcare challenges.
 The objective is to understand issues like information overload, apply AI techniques to streamline decision-making, analyze its impact on diagnostics and patient outcomes, evaluate its potential to standardize care practices, and create a functional prototype demonstrating its feasibility and effectiveness.

 Data Description
 The Merck Manuals are medical references published by the American pharmaceutical company Merck & Co., that cover a wide range of medical topics, including disorders, tests, diagnoses, and drugs.
 The manuals have been published since 1899, when Merck & Co. was still a subsidiary of the German company Merck.